leileibama/leileibama.github.io/docs/index.md

 # Hello

 Hi, I am Lei Lei (雷蕾).
-I am Professor of Applied Linguistics at the Department of English, Shanghai Jiao Tong University (SJTU).
-I joined SJTU in December 2020, and before that I worked as Assistant Professor, Associate Professor, and Professor at Huazhong University of Science and Technology (HUST) from 1997.
+I am Professor of Applied Linguistics at the Institute of Corpus Studies and Applications, Shanghai International Studies University (SISU).
+Before I joined SISU, I worked at Shanghai Jiao Tong University (SJTU) and Huazhong University of Science and Technology (HUST).
 I also worked as Visiting Scholar at the University of Alabama (2014-2015) and the University of Nebraska, Lincoln (2017).

 I obtained my PhD in Applied Linguistics from SJTU in 2010, my MA in Applied Linguistics from HUST in 2006, and my BA in English from Central China Normal University (CCNU) in 1997.